-The main challenges I found with the Kiwi Experience North Island Itinerary is that it’s super speeding down the country if you don’t plan to take any extra days… In fact, they strongly recommend an extra night in Wellington (2 nights total) because the drive down from River Valley is so long you won’t get to Welly until the evening, and the ferry leaves early the next morning!
+The main challenge I found with the Kiwi Experience North Island Itinerary is that you whizz down the country if you don’t take any extra days.
+In fact, they strongly recommend an extra night in Wellington (2 nights total) because the drive down from River Valley is so long.
+If you don’t take 2 days, you won’t get to Welly until the evening and the ferry leaves early the next morning!

-Besides the speed at which you explore the North Island of New Zealand, the only other difficulty is that before you actually start the Kiwi Experience, it’s hard to find out exactly what you’ll be expecting!
-There are limited details on how the booking system or process works, but all is explained very quickly as soon as you hop aboard in Auckland.
+The only other difficulty is that before you actually start the Kiwi Experience, it’s hard to find out exactly what you’ll be expecting!
+There are limited details on how the booking system or process works.
+Luckily, all is explained very quickly as soon as you hop aboard in Auckland.

 Have you been on the Kiwi Experience, or visited these spots on the North Island of New Zealand?
 Let me know your stories!